gvwilson/sensibleadventures/shapers/story.md

     -   When Sindy discovers her gift, he takes her as an apprentice
 -   Mayor Lupus
     -   A wolf (as Mama Roo says, "A *very* alpha female.")
--   Dickety (fully, "Fleventy-One Forty-Ee Dickety-Ay"): a newly-woken bot
+-   Dockety (fully, "Fleventy-One Forty-Ee Dockety-Ay"): a newly-woken bot
     -   Two legs, a gyro wheel for speed, mis-matched arms, a small screen on its face
         -   Learns to display cartoon facial expressions
     -   Droned by Tasercase, accidentally freed
     -   Doesn't have a proper name yet, but starts to remember that it had one once
--   Crusher: Dickety's friend
+-   Crusher: Dockety's friend
     -   Also droned by Tasercase
     -   Big, slow, and almost indestructible
 -   Tasercase: the bot villain (antagonist)